 Compassionate Addiction Treatment is actively working on maintaining a safe and healthy space for our unhoused clients.
 We are currently limiting capacity within our center in order to maintain social distancing recommendations.
 Each person is greeted at the door and screened for fever and oxygen level so that we can support clients in accessing care as needed.
-Each person entering the building washes their hands for 20 seconds upon entry and is requested to do this throughout the day.
+Masks are provided and each person entering the building washes their hands for 20 seconds upon entry and is requested to do this throughout the day.
 We clean all commonly touched surfaces with a disinfectant every two hours.
 Our staff is participating in state DBHR phone calls for updated information and recommendations.
 We ask our Spokane community to help support us in our work.
-Our current needs are hand santizer, liquid hand soap, toilet paper, disposable coffee cups/bowls, snacks and food (fresh fruit, cup of noodles, easy to serve snacks) for our unhoused clients.
+Our current needs are face masks, liquid hand soap, toilet paper, disposable coffee cups/bowls, snacks and food (fresh fruit, cup of noodles, easy to serve snacks) for our unhoused clients.

 A Safe Space

 We come together each weekday in our welcoming, Recovery Community space.
 We spend our days celebrating recovery, healing together, talking, making music, enjoying a cup of coffee, and getting down into the messy spaces of life.